AutoxingTech/axbot_restbook/docs/reference/services.md

 }
 ```

-The feedback can be received from [Global Positioning State](./websocket.md#global-positioning-state).
+Feedback can be monitored via the [Global Positioning State](./websocket.md#global-positioning-state) WebSocket topic.

 ### Barcode

 ![](./barcode.png)

-Barcode is a marker which is made of interleaved reflective surface and ordinary surface.
+A barcode is a marker composed of interleaved reflective and non-reflective surfaces.
-In a given site, each barcode contains a unique ID.
-So, when a barcode is found, the robot will know its whereabouts unambiguously.
+Each barcode at a site contains a unique ID, allowing the robot to determine its exact location unambiguously upon detection.

-When `use_barcode` is true, it has higher priority over point-cloud-based matching.
-And when a match is found, it will always be trusted.
+When `use_barcode` is set to `true`, it takes priority over point-cloud-based matching.
+Detected barcode matches are always considered highly reliable.
-To use it, barcodes and theirs poses should be [collected into `overlays` of the map](./websocket.md#collected-barcode).
+To utilize this feature, barcodes and their corresponding poses must be [collected and added to the map's overlays](./websocket.md#collected-barcode).

 ## Auto-Mapping